 University Support Services that may assist you in your APC Process

 Student Advocacy and Support - If you have received a Notice of Referral and Hearing notification, you need to take action immediately.
 Student Advocacy and Support are available to assist you through the APC process.
 Get free, confidential and independent advice from a Student Rights Officer.
-For more information see the Undergraduate Student Rights Flyer, Postgraduate (Monash Postgraduate Association) Flyer, MONSU Academic Progress Information Session Flyer (2018 Dates TBA).
+For more information see the Undergraduate Student Rights Flyer, Postgraduate (Monash Postgraduate Association) Flyer, MONSU Academic Progress Information Session Flyer (Dec 2017 - Jan 2018).

 Student Life & Support Services